UzerTekton/AutoPosChair/README.md

 ### About

-Universal solution for properly sitting chairs in all VRChat worlds.

-Use this to fix the problem of default VRC Station not positioning avatars correctly.
+Universal solution to fix VRC Station not positioning avatars correctly.

-This Prefab is essentially an interactive trigger that you place on top of your own chair or anywhere you want to sit down.
-It automatically adjusts the sitting position to make it look correct for most if not all avatars.
+This prefab can be placed on a chair model or anywhere in the scene.
+When clicked, it automatically adjusts the station position to make it look correct for most avatars.

 A chair that just works!
 Just like it should.